 11.2.
-Invoices from Snapview must be settled within fourteen (14) days of receipt.
-Snapview reserves the right to send invoices in electronic form.
+Invoices from Mikogo must be settled within fourteen (14) days of receipt.
+Mikogo reserves the right to send invoices in electronic form.

-Offsetting rights of the Customer apply only if their claims are the subject of a final and conclusive judgment, or are uncontested, or have been acknowledged by Snapview.
+Offsetting rights of the Customer apply only if their claims are the subject of a final and conclusive judgment, or are uncontested, or have been acknowledged by Mikogo.

-Snapview shall be granted the right to identify the Customer who is not a consumer as a reference customer for the purpose of advertising Snapview Software by providing their company name, brand or company logo as well as its URL (e.g. identification on website and on printed advertising material).
+Mikogo shall be granted the right to identify the Customer who is not a consumer as a reference customer for the purpose of advertising Mikogo Software by providing their company name, brand or company logo as well as its URL (e.g. identification on website and on printed advertising material).
 The Customer may revoke his or her consent for the future by providing written notification.

-In the event of strong suspicion that infringements are arising during Customer access to Snapview servers, Snapview reserves the right to suspend its functionality.
+In the event of strong suspicion that infringements are arising during Customer access to Mikogo servers, Mikogo reserves the right to suspend its functionality.
 The Customer shall immediately be informed thereof.